-In our Lower School students spend time learning facts, including the rules of phonics, spelling, and grammar.
-They memorize math facts, poems, French vocabulary, and passages from the Bible.
+In our Lower School students spend instructional time learning facts, including the rules of phonics, spelling, and grammar.
+They memorize math facts, poems, Latin vocabulary, and passages from the Bible.
 They learn about western civilization and culture, plants, animals, and the human body.
-They are read to and read for themselves exemplary literature and they are exposed to great art and classical music.
+They read exemplary literature and are exposed to great works of art and classical music.

-As students study the ancients, Middle Ages, Renaissance and Reformation, and modern times in history class, they read works from these same time periods in their literature class.
+As students study the ancients, the Middle Ages, the Renaissance and Reformation, and the modern times in history class, they read works from these same time periods in their literature class.
 Science class follows the same pattern by studying classification and the human body (subjects known to the ancients), earth science and astronomy (which were popular during the Renaissance), and chemistry, physical science, and computer science (which are modern subjects).
 The science curriculum utilizes a hands-on approach, which enables the students to acquire an in-depth understanding of the world in which they live through a direct encounter with the wonders and laws of God’s creation.

 Required daily Bible readings mean that students read the entire Bible twice during their eight years at Heritage; in-class discussion ensures that they understand the readings and how they apply to daily life.
 A weekly chapel service allows the student body to worship together in song, Bible study, and prayer.
 We promote a biblical worldview by teaching that the primary reason for our existence is to love and serve God, that the Bible is infallible, and that the Word of God should be the foundation of everything we say and do.
 This biblical worldview is incorporated into every field of study.

 The Lower School develops student confidence through a strong foundation in the building blocks of language arts and math.

 Our Middle School curriculum complements the student’s rapid intellectual and emotional development by providing a smooth transition between the Lower School and the more advanced pace of the High School years.